 In the Hatha classes I teach alignment-focused sequences where we explore transitions and movements with emphasis on the breath.
 In these classes we move slowly, exploring and holding a variety of postures, including more challenging ones, in order to build stamina and strength, to develop flexibility, and to calm the mind.

 In the Vinyasa classes I guide you through breath-synchronised movements, following a step-by-step approach, allowing the body to open through gradual 'minimal' shifts, in flexibility and strength, progressing into more complex segments before returning to stillness.

-In the Meditation sessions I work with a variety of techniques from different contemplative traditions, such as breath awareness exercises, body scans, seated sound observations and more.
+In the Meditation sessions I work with a techniques from different contemplative traditions, such as breath awareness exercises, body scans, seated sound observations and many more.
 I provide quotes and references to works that you can explore in more depth in your own time if you so wish.
 Combining my meditation training at the Yoga Healing Foundation with ongoing research into, and practice of, several philosophical traditions from both the East and the West, I deliver a meditation session that is simple, practical, and above all experiential.